The walking track to Helgafell – The twin volcano

 Surtsey is the furthest island on the horizon, and the latest addition to the Vestmannaeyjar archipelago.
 It rose from the sea in 1963.

-View to Heimeay airport from Helgafell, Vestmannaeyjar, Iceland
+View to Heimeay airport from Helgafell, Vestmannaeyjar, Iceland.

 Looking out over the airport, Stórhöfði and the islands to the south.

-Helgafell volcano crater rim, Heimaey, Vestmannaeyjar, Iceland
+Helgafell crater rim, Vestmannaeyjar, Iceland.

 The crater rim path, leading up to the viewdial.

-Viewdial on Helgafell volcano, Heimaey, Vestmannaeyjar, Iceland
+Viewdial on Helgafell, Vestmannaeyjar, Iceland.

 Colourful panoramic views to mountains, volcanoes and islands all around.

-Heart-shaped crater, Helgafell volcano, Heimaey, Vestmannaeyjar, Iceland
+Heart-shaped crater, Helgafell volcano, Heimaey, Vestmannaeyjar, Iceland.

-The heart-shaped crater of Helgafell
+The heart-shaped crater of Helgafell. ❤️

-Helgafell hiking map
+Helgafell map

 This handy interactive map shows the walking route from the intersection near the old Helgafell house to the top of the Helgafell volcano.
 You can also zoom in for more details of the track, and click on the icons for pictures of stunning views along the way.